Amédée-François Frézier: Awards and return to the New World

-Frézier left Concepción on February 19, 1714, and reached Marseilles on August 17.
+Frézier left Concepción on 19 February 1714, and reached Marseille on 17 August.
 Upon his return, he was allowed to present his maps to King Louis XIV, who awarded Frézier with 1,000 écus from the royal treasury.

 In 1719, Frézier returned to the New World as Engineer-in-Chief to Hispaniola (Santo Domingo) on a two-year assignment to fortify the island.
 He made a map of the island, and also a plan of the City of Santo Domingo.
 He suffered from malaria there, but was only allowed to return to Europe in 1728.

 On his return, he received the cross of St. Louis.
 He was elected a member of the French Academy of Sciences in 1752.

 Work in Europe

 Upon his return to Europe, Frézier was sent to Philippsburg and then to Landau, where he built twenty-six defense structures.

 Frézier wrote a work that applied the theories of architecture to practical engineering, called La Théorie et la Pratique de la Coupe des Pierres et des Bois pour la Construction des Voûtes et autre Parties des Bâtimens Civils & Militaires, ou Traité de Stéréotomie à l'Usage de l'Architecture (Doulsseker; Paris: L.H.
-Guerin, 1737-38-39) (The theory and practice of cutting stones and wood for the construction of vaults and other parts of civil and military buildings, or treatise on stereotomy in architectural usage).
+Guerin, 1737-38-39) (The theory and practice of cutting stones and wood for the construction of vaults and other parts of civil and military buildings, or treatise on stereotomy (descriptive geometry) in architectural usage).
 This work was the standard text on the subject of stone cutting, outlining the principles of three-dimensional geometry.
 Frézier illustrates complicated intersections between forms such as spheres and cones.
 He also examines actual building problems, and analyzes complex vaults.

 He also married, and was commissioned as a captain.
 In 1739, he was named Director of Fortifications for the whole of Brittany.

 In 1764, he retired from service, but still maintained an interest in various subjects, including desalinization, architecture, navigation, and landing methods for the Isles Lucayes (the Bahamas).
 It is said he made himself read at least six hours a day, especially books on travel and history.